rajannpatel/landscape-docs/en/landscape-use-cases.md

 ## Landscape-clients with configuration management tools

-If want to manage landcape-client through a configuration managment tool such as puppet, ansible, etc. you can avoid getting duplicate computers by writing the ```/etc/landscape/client.conf``` and ```/etc/default/landscape-config``` files, and then restarting the landscape-client service.
+If want to manage landcape-client through a configuration management tool such as puppet, ansible, etc. you can avoid getting duplicate computers by writing the ```/etc/landscape/client.conf``` and ```/etc/default/landscape-config``` files, and then restarting the landscape-client service.